signatureai/signature-core-nodes/docs/nodes/platform_io.md

             if not isinstance(value, bool):
                 raise ValueError("Value must be a boolean")
             return (value,)

     ```

 ## PlatformOutput

-Handles output for the platform
+Manages output processing and file saving for various data types.

+Handles the processing and saving of different output types including images, masks,
+numbers, and strings.
+Includes support for thumbnail generation and metadata management.

 ### Inputs